MinaProtocol/mina/src/app/test_executive/README.md

 ```

-As you'll notice, the env vars `TEST_NAME`, `MINA_IMAGE`, `ARCHIVE_IMAGE`, `DEBUG_BOOL` are the same as the flags and arguments that you'd put into the idiomatic command that you'd be using if you were directly running mina-test-executive in your terminal.
+As you'll notice, the env vars `TEST_NAME`, `MINA_IMAGE`, `ARCHIVE_IMAGE`, `DEBUG_BOOL` are the same as the flags and arguments that you'd put into the idiomatic command that you'd be using if you were directly running mina-test-executive in your terminal (see [`mina-test-executive command line breakdown`].

 The env vars `GOOGLE_APPLICATION_CREDENTIALS`, `GCLOUD_API_KEY`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_DEFAULT_REGION` are the same env vars that you set up in the earlier section of this readme [### GCP credentials and infrastructure related env vars].
 The `--mount` argument tells docker to put the keyfile of the service account onto the file system inside of the container, so that processes running inside the container can access the keyfile.
 The env var `GOOGLE_APPLICATION_CREDENTIALS` is to be set to the path to the keyfile inside the container, not the path to the keyfile on the host machine (if you don't mess with other parts of the idiomatic expression, then you don't need to modify this `--env` flag).

 #### Compile Gauntlet from source

-If you wish to modify or extend existing tests, or write a whole new test, you will need to compile Gauntlet from source.
+If you wish to modify or extend existing tests, or write a whole new test, you will need to compile the Gauntlet test_executive from source.
 Gauntlet is a complex piece of software written in Ocaml, it's not some simple python or bash script.

 Gauntlet is in the same git repository as the rest of the Mina Daemon at https://github.com/MinaProtocol/mina.

 I will assume the user who wishes to compile Gauntlet is familiar with not just Ocaml but also with the normal compilation process of mina.
 Compiling the test executive is not that different.

 ```
-LIBP2P_NIXLESS=1 make build
+make build

 dune build --profile=integration_tests src/app/test_executive/test_executive.exe src/app/logproc/logproc.exe
 ```

 Once you've compiled the test executive executable binary, you can run the binary the same way as detailed in the section [#### Run mina-test-executive directly in command line].
-The only difference is that you will have to provide the path to the binary instead of just typing `mina-test-executive`, because of course if you've compiled from scratch, you won't have debian package `mina-test-executive`.
+The only difference is that you will have to provide the path to the binary instead of just typing `mina-test-executive`, because of course you won't have the debian package `mina-test-executive`.
 The compiled executable will be at:

 ```
 ./_build/default/src/app/test_executive/test_executive.exe